Jensen FF: Reception and sales

 Although it was a highly innovative vehicle in a technical sense, the FF was not commercially successful.
 Its price was high — about 30% higher than the Jensen Interceptor, and more than that of luxury GTs from much more prestigious makers.
-In the UK a reputed 320 to 330 examples of the Jensen FF V8 model were made by Jensen Motors Limited according to The Jensen Owners Club.
+In the UK, a reputed 320 to 330 examples of the Jensen FF V8 model were made by Jensen Motors Limited, according to The Jensen Owners Club.

-The FF also suffered from a design problem, and not one easily cured: the system was set up for a driver in the right-hand seat, and no considerations had been made to making it left-hand drive.
+The FF also suffered from a design problem, and not one easily cured: the system was set up for a driver in the right-hand seat, and no consideration had been given to making it left-hand drive.
 In particular, the central transfer case and both propeller shafts protruded into the left-hand seat space.
 The steering gear and brake servo were fitted on the right-hand side, and there was no space for them on the left.
-By the early 1970s, Jensen's primary markets were in overseas markets where cars were driven on the right-hand side of the road.
+By the early 1970s, Jensen's primary markets were overseas markets where cars were driven on the right-hand side of the road.
 The FF could not be sold in the United States.